flipboxfactory/patron/docs/configure/provider/index.md

 Identifies whether the provider is considered 'available for use' by default.

 ### Instances
 Provider Instances enable unique configurations on a per-environment basis.
-A CRM integration, for example, may result in a 'test' and 'production' instances.
+For example, A CRM integration, may result in 'test' and 'production' instances.
 References to the Provider remain the same, but each environment connects to the appropriate application.